maxmouchet/HMMBase.jl/README.md

 ## Project Status

-The package is tested against Julia 1.0 and Julia 1.4.
+The package is tested against Julia 1.0 and the latest Julia 1.x.

 Starting with v1.0, we follow [semantic versioning]():